JustinHung0407/Docker-Compose/K8s-Backup/Velero/velero-installation.md

-# Kubernetes Backup

-## Rook Operator

-Rook turns distributed storage systems into self-managing, self-scaling, self-healing storage services.

-1. Clone project
-    * `git clone --single-branch --branch  release-1.4 https://github.com/rook/rook.git`
-    * `cd rook/cluster/examples/kubernetes/ceph`
-2. Apply
-`kubectl create -f common.yaml`
-`kubectl create -f operator.yaml`
-`kubectl create -f cluster-test.yaml`

-## Velero
+# Velero

 Velero is a tool to back up and restore your Kubernetes cluster resources and persistent volumes.

-1.
-2. Install velero
+1. Install velero
     * install cli
       * Install by `brew`
         * Install HomeBrew [https://brew.sh/](https://brew.sh/)